 Using characters for instance – to get the imagination revolving begin with a simple exercise by inventing lives for strangers you’ve seen in the park or café.
 You haven’t got a clue what this person does, no plots, goals or aims.
 So who is she?
 Where is she going?
 Why is she walking alone?
 Does she resemble someone you know?
 Give her a name to shape her image.
 This will add to or may conflict with your mental picture later.

-A prime example for an exercise is to re-enact in mind an incident that has happened, imagine what the outcome would have been if things had gone differently.
+A prime example of an exercise is to re-enact in mind an incident that has happened, imagine what the outcome would have been if things had gone differently.

 The following example is taken from a short story in progress.
 The plot is a little sketchy at this point; I need to dress it up, add fire and colour, present my characters vividly and move the story forward.
 So I’ll take Jenna and her mum with me while I sprawl out on the sofa and gaze expressionless at the lounge ceiling.